 Provides financial assistance for one or more students to study abroad and shall be awarded upon the recommendation of the department to a student who has shown solid academic performance and has demonstrated financial need.
 Students must be North Carolina residents, with preference to Alamance County residents.
 Essay required.

-Provides $500 to help defray the cost of studying abroad.
+Is given in memory of Heidi Frontani, Professor of Geography, onetime chair of the Department of History and Geography, pioneering leader of the Ghana Periclean cohort, and scholar and advocate for the peoples of Africa.
+Provides $1,000 to help defray the cost of studying abroad.
 Eligibility: Apply in the spring of the preceding year for study travel in the following summer, fall, winter or spring.
 Essay required.

 Also, keep your eyes open for another annual competition, The Phi Alpha Theta Historical Paper Prize, which usually takes place in April.